Chickens, Mud and a Quick Getaway

 Unfortunately, we picked the same night as every family travelling for the school holidays in Queensland.
 The town was bursting at the seams with hyperactive kids on school holiday excursions to Longreach and Winton.
 After one noisy night, we decided it was time to hit the road again.

-We passed quickly through Blackall, where we were met with an unexpected sideshow - a parade of caravans bogged deep in the thick, sticky black soil at the donation camp, all victims of the same overnight downpour.
+We passed quickly through Blackall, where an unexpected sideshow greeted us; a parade of caravans bogged deep in the thick, sticky black soil at the donation camp, all victims of the same overnight downpour.
 We gave it a miss and kept rolling.

 Our next stop, Barcaldine, delivered the serenity we were craving.
 We found a quiet patch at Roses n Things, a peaceful park on the edge of town.
 No kids, no rain, no drama, just the hum of the wind through the trees and a cuppa in hand.

 Refreshed and slightly drier, we pointed the van north and set off for Aramac, Muttaburra, and Lake Dunn.
-We were ready for quieter roads, a few nights of stillness, and maybe a bit less poultry-based excitement.
+We were ready for quieter roads, a few nights of stillness, and perhaps a little less poultry-based excitement.

 Exploring the unbeaten paths of Australia, one adventure at a time! 🌿 Follow along as we uncover hidden gems, tackle rugged terrains, and head Off the Main Road to embrace the thrill of exploring offbeat destinations. 🚙💨